mikezaschka/cds-dbm/readme.md

 #### `diff`

-Generates a descriptive text file containing all the differences between the defined cds model and the current status of the database.
+Generates a descriptive text containing all the differences between the defined cds model and the current status of the database.
+By default, the information will be logged to the console.

 **Usage**